 Robots made from apartment buildings, Latino film stars, angels, cowboys, farm laborers, immigrants, religious icons, and much, much more.
 The walls of Balmy Alley, in San Francisco’s Mission, have art.

 Click above to see Walls Have Art II, my 2nd in a series of street art videos.

 The first murals were painted in 1971 by Maria Galivez and the children from a daycare center in a Balmy Alley apartment.
-In the 80’s murals were painted to celebrate Central American cultures and unjust actions committed against many Central American citizens.
+In the ’80s, murals were painted to celebrate Central American cultures and unjust actions committed against many Central American citizens.
 Some of those murals are still maintained.
 New paintings have been added.
-Most of the new murals depict long-time Mission residents being evicted from their homes to make way for gentrification of the Mission.
+Most of the new murals depict long-time Mission residents being evicted from their homes to make way for the Mission’s gentrification.

 Thanks for stopping by,